Hazard: I improved after a week with Conte at Chelsea

 Chelsea star Eden Hazard said he improved after just a week working with head coach Antonio Conte at Stamford Bridge.

-Hazard spent two years under the leadership of former boss Jose Mourinho, winning the Premier League, Europa League and EFL Cup before the Portuguese was replaced by Conte last season.
+Hazard spent two years under the leadership of Jose Mourinho, winning the Premier League, Europa League and EFL Cup before the Portuguese was replaced by Conte last season.

 In his first season at the helm, Conte guided Chelsea to Premier League glory — spearheaded by the in-form Hazard.